jcmcnch/ASVtoSAG/README.md

 ![SAR86 ASV depth distributions at stn3 GA03 cruise track, GEOTRACES](https://github.com/jcmcnch/ASVtoSAG/blob/master/SAR86.svg)

-Goal: take these ASVs and find SAGs with 16S perfectly matching.
+Goal: take these ASVs and find SAGs with 16S perfectly matching, then investigate the very general properties of their genomes to see if we can find information compatible with model approximations.

 # General workflow: